 Conspiracy to defraud is a common law financial crime created by earlier cases and designed to catch those areas of fraud that are not specifically covered by existing legislation (mainly the Fraud Act).
-The specialist lawyers at Qamar Solicitors are highly experienced in advising clients facing all kinds of fraud charges including conspiracy to defraud.
-If you are facing investigation or prosecution for conspiracy to defraud, contact us as early as possible for expert, strategic advice.
+The specialist conspiracy solicitors at Qamar Solicitors are highly experienced in advising clients facing all kinds of fraud charges including conspiracy to defraud.
+If you are facing investigation or prosecution for conspiracy to defraud, contact our conspiracy solicitors as early as possible for expert, strategic advice.

 What is ‘conspiracy’?